alive521000/gitlab-java-analysis/README.md

-# code-analysis
+# gitlab-java-analysis
-The java code static analysis tool
+A gitlab plugin for static analysis of java code